 Their work has been on display at the Museum of Design in Atlanta, Roque La Rue in Seattle, and various shows in Austin, San Diego, San Francisco, Sacramento, Philadelphia, Ft.
 Lauderdale, Boston, Omaha, Minneapolis, and Salt Lake City.

 Numerous books, magazines, and media outlets have featured their work as well, including The Art of Modern Rock, Swag 2: Rock Posters of the '90s and Beyond, Electric Frankenstein!
-High Energy Punk, Rock 'n' Roll Poster Art, Panda Meat, Beeswax Magazine, Paste Magazine, San Diego CityBeat, and Fuse TV.
+High Energy Punk Rock 'n' Roll Poster Art, Framed: The Poster Art of Murder By Death, It's Only Rock & Roll But I Like It: More Real Rock Art for Real Rock Bands, Panda Meat, Beeswax Magazine, Paste Magazine, San Diego CityBeat, and Fuse TV.

 In 1996, Michael started an underground music magazine with the intent of becoming a writer.
 Along the way, he was forced to learn graphic design to lay out the magazine and enjoyed that much more.
 Leveraging his existing music industry relationships, he started working for bands by designing concert posters, t-shirts, and album art.
 Then he teamed up with his friend Mark and the rest is history.